Setting up contexts for guarded rollouts

 Confirm that your user context represents a distinct user

-If you use LaunchDarkly, you likely already use user
+If you use LaunchDarkly, you’re likely already using user

-contexts, as this is the default context kind used in LaunchDarkly SDKs.
-However, be sure that your user
+contexts, as this is the default context kind in most LaunchDarkly SDKs.
+However, make sure your user

-keys represent distinct users of your application.
+keys uniquely identify individual users of your application.
 If they represent something else, like organizations or requests, your rollouts may not behave the way you expect.

 To use user